What is Invoice Financing?

 The finance amount will depend on the quality of the invoices and your credit history, which you’ll want to review before applying.
 Be sure, as well, to take a long look to make sure that it makes sense for you to finance your invoices, as it may be costlier than you’re willing to handle over time.

 - Businesses in Industries with Long Billing Cycles — e.g. Clothing, Retail, Manufacturing, etc.

-Industries that are best suited for invoice financing include:
+Industries that are best suited for invoice funding or financing include: